-Baldur’s Gate 3 The Fiend Warlock Build Guide – In this Baldur’s Gate 3 The Fiend Warlock Build Guide, I’m going to cover my Warlock Build for Early Access, and show you what I’ve found to work best.
-I’ll be doing more Build Guides at the launch of Baldur’s Gate 3, but for now, let’s look at how you can use The Fiend Warlock effectively in the first Act of the game.
+Baldur’s Gate 3 The Fiend Warlock Build Guide – In this Baldur’s Gate 3 The Fiend Warlock Build Guide, I’m going to cover my Warlock Build, and show you what I’ve found to work best.
+I’ll be doing more Build Guides at the launch of Baldur’s Gate 3, but for now, let’s look at how you can use The Fiend Warlock effectively.

 Best Baldur’s Gate 3 Warlock Builds Features